 About Chapman and Cutler LLP

-Chicago-based law firm Chapman and Cutler has a sophisticated financial services practice.
-The firm’s clients include the largest U.S. and foreign financial institutions, private equity and hedge funds, investment banks, insurance and finance companies, and state and local governments.
+Chicago-based law firm Chapman and Cutler is “Focused on Finance” with a sophisticated financial services practice dating back to the firm’s opening.
+The firm’s clients include the largest U.S. and foreign financial institutions, investment funds and companies, investment banks, insurance companies, finance and leasing companies, and state and local government bodies.

 111 West Monroe Street